 If you live in an area with hard water, your pipes are constantly dealing with minerals like calcium and magnesium.
 Over the years, these minerals can stick to the inside of your hot water pipes, creating a layer of limescale.
 This buildup gradually narrows the pipe’s interior, leaving less room for water to flow through.
 The problem is often worse in hot water lines because the heating process causes minerals to separate from the water more easily.
 Eventually, the scale can become so thick that it significantly restricts water flow, causing that weak stream you’re seeing at the faucet.
 A professional plumbing service can assess the extent of the buildup and recommend the best way to clear it.

-Corrosion in Older Galvanized Pipes
+Why Older Galvanized Pipes Corrode

 Many older homes, especially those built before the 1960s, have galvanized steel pipes.
 While durable for their time, these pipes are prone to corrosion from the inside out.
 As they age, rust and other corrosive materials flake off and accumulate within the pipes, creating a rough, uneven surface that obstructs water flow.
 This internal decay effectively shrinks the pipe’s diameter, leading to a noticeable drop in water pressure, particularly for hot water.
 If your home has these older pipes and you’re experiencing low pressure, corrosion is a very likely suspect.
 In most cases, the most effective long-term solution is to have a professional replace the old pipes.